PaulMiguelSec/Incident-Response-Scenario/README.md

 2. The script installed 7-Zip silently using 7z2408-x64.exe.
 3. The installed 7-Zip (7z.exe) was used to compress sensitive data into ZIP files.

-This strongly indicated malicious intent to exfiltrate sensitive information.

 ### Network Events Analysis

 To identify any potential data exfiltration, I queried network events: